streamlab-io/realtime-chat/readme.md

 ## Create Cahnnel

-make sure you create public `channels` to your application
+make sure you create public `channel` to your application call `public`

 ## Start